OrienteerBAP/Orienteer-Guidebook/managing_users.md

 * **Inherited Role**: the parent role.
 * **Rules** and **Mode**: regulate rules that apply to a role and how those rules work.
 * **Perspective**: defines which perspective will be available for users with this role.
-For more details, see *Security* section of the OrientDB manual: http://orientdb.com/docs/last/Studio-Security.html.
+For more details, see OrientDB manual http://orientdb.com/docs/last/Studio-Security.html.

 ##Document-Level Security

-You can apply different security rules to documents by using hooks (triggers), that will check for security rights of users or processes that access a document.
-To learn more about triggers, see [OrientDB manual](http://orientdb.com/docs/last/Hook.html).
+You can apply different security rules to documents by using hooks (triggers) that will check for security rights of users or processes that access a document.
+To learn more about triggers, see http://orientdb.com/docs/last/Hook.html.